• Skip to primary navigation

 • Moayeri M, et al. 2017.
 Maternal lipid profile and the relation with spontaneous preterm delivery: a systematic review.
 Arch Gynecol Obstet.
 295(2):313-323.

 • Napoli C, et al. 1999.
 Influence of maternal hypercholesterolaemia during pregnancy on progression of early atherosclerotic lesions in childhood: Fate of Early Lesions in Children (FELIC) study.
-The Lancet.
+Lancet.
 354(9186): 1234-41.

 • Nasioudis D, et al. 2018.
 Dyslipidemia in pregnancy and maternal-fetal outcome.
 Minerva ginecologica.
 71(2):155-62.